Book Now Make a Enquiry

 • Breakfast.
 Lunch and Dinner Included

-Today, we will do some hiking around Dinboche.
-We shall ascent a ridge behind the village, from where we can get views of six of the tallest mountains in the world that includes the Lhotse, Makalu and Cho Oyu, Cholatse, Taboche peak, and other snow-clad mountains rising above the Khumbu Khola Valley, particularly Lobuche West, Lobuche East and Lhotse.
-The spot also offers spectacular views of the Imja Khola Valley and the attractive Dingboche village.
-Overnight at Dingboche.
+Today, we will go hiking around Dinboche.
+We shall ascent a ridge behind the village, from where we can get views of six of the tallest mountains in the world, including the Lhotse, Makalu and Cho Oyu, Cholatse, Taboche peak, and other snow-clad mountains rising above the Khumbu Khola Valley, particularly Lobuche West, Lobuche East and Lhotse.

 • Guest House